egregori3/miniconda3-docker/README.md

 Copy Dockerfile into your Python project directory.
 Your project directory will appear in docker image /app directory.
+Makesure Dockerfile is in same directtory as requirements.txt.

 ```
 docker build -t <env name> .